chrisgks/targeted_adversarial_noise_generator/README.md

 Other parameters that can be tweaked:
 - `iterations` (BIM Method only - number of iterations)
-- `epsilon` (Bothe methods- perturbation intensity)
+- `epsilon` (Both methods- perturbation intensity)

 ## Contributions
-Anyone who would like to contribute to this library, please feel free to reach out to the author; or open a PR.
+Anyone who would like to contribute to this library, please feel free to reach out to the author; or raise a PR.

 ### To-do & future features